fairchilly/graffiti-wall/README.md

 ### Steps

-Run `./setup.sh` from the root of the project, OR run the following steps individually:
+Run `./setup.sh` from the root of the project, or run the following steps individually:

 1. In the root of the project, build the containers: `docker-compose up -d`